publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch148/schV/m__us_usc_t10_s2533.md

     (a)

-     In determining under [section 8302 of title 41][/us/usc/t41/s8302] whether application of such Act is inconsistent with the public interest, the Secretary of Defense shall consider the following:
+     In determining under [section 8302 of title 41][/us/usc/t41/s8302] whether application of chapter 83 of such title is inconsistent with the public interest, the Secretary of Defense shall consider the following:

         (1) The bids or proposals of small business firms in the United States which have offered to furnish American goods.